zzzprojects/learn-orm/tutorials/roslyn-scripting/emit-compilation.md

 # Emit Compilation

-So far we have discussed how to evaluate, analyze and manipulate source code.
+So far, we have discussed how to evaluate, analyze and manipulate source code.
 Now let's have a look at how to emit the compilation of your source code.
 You can emit it to either disk or memory.

 The following example emits the source code to the `output.exe` file.
 ```csharp